Diemtigen, wooden Doric columns, houses, agriculture and nature park

 The municipality of Diemtigen (with a surface of 130 km2) is located in the middle of the national park.
 The commune has one of the country’s most intensive agricultural land uses.
 The 600-hectare forest reserve is also of particular significance in this meadow landscape.

-As in many places in partly densely populated Switzerland, nature management, care and respect for flora and fauna, tourism, and economic exploitation also go hand in hand in the Diemtigtal.
+As in many places in partly densely populated Switzerland, nature management, care, and respect for flora and fauna, as well as tourism and economic exploitation, also go hand in hand in the Diemtigtal.

 As in many places in the partly densely populated Switzerland, nature conservation, care and respect for flora and fauna, tourism, and economic exploitation also go hand in hand in the Diemtigtal.